Oxide: The Essence of Rust: Data They Can Call Their Own

-In the example above, we have now chosen to create unique, rather than shared, references to \rusti{pt}.
-However, since our program attempts to do so twice, we encounter an error similar to the one we had in the first place --- when we tried to move \rusti{pt} twice.
-The astute reader might notice that another important change happened --- we added some additional code afterward that somehow makes use of \rusti{x} and \rusti{y}.
+We've now chosen to create unique, rather than shared, references to \rusti{pt}.
+However, since our program attempts to do so twice, we encounter an error similar to the one we had in our first example when we tried to move \rusti{pt} twice.
+The astute reader might notice that another important change happened --- we added some additional code afterward that somehow makes use of \rusti{x}.
 This is important because of a feature in Rust known as \emph{non-lexical lifetimes} (or NLL for short)~\cite{turon17:nll, matsakis16:nll}.
-With non-lexical lifetimes and no uses of \rusti{x} in the ensuing code, the compiler would figure out that the uniqueness of unique references would not \emph{really} be violated since \rusti{x} is never used, and thus the program is able to pass the borrow checker.
-The reason we say that \rusti{y} is also used is more subtle (and the details are not entirely resolved in Rust), but we'll return to the subject in \Sec{sec:2pb}.
+With non-lexical lifetimes and no uses of \rusti{x} in the ensuing code, the compiler would figure out that this apparent violation of the uniqueness of unique references would be not be realized since \rusti{x} is never used, and thus may as well not exist.
+As such, the program would be accepted by the borrow checker.
+With the additional use of \rusti{x}, the violation \emph{is} realized and so the program is rejected.

-Similar to the last example, the borrow checker also prevents us from mixing \rusti{mut} references (which ought to be unique) with shared references, as in the following example:
+Similar to the last example, the borrow checker also prevents us from mixing unique references with shared ones, as in the following example: